-Reflux can irritate your throat and cause soreness, hoarseness or a dry cough, according to the Cleveland Clinic.
-And because it tends to be worse at night, you might be more likely to notice the throat discomfort when you wake up in the morning.
+Reflux irritates your throat and can cause soreness, hoarseness or a dry cough, according to the Cleveland Clinic.
+And because it tends to get worse during the night, you might notice you're waking up with a sore throat more often.

-Fix it: Managing your acid reflux will help ease your throat pain.
+Managing your acid reflux will help ease your throat pain.
 Avoid foods that trigger your heartburn and try not to eat within three hours before going to bed.
 Take over-the-counter acid reducers to help reduce the burning (which can even cause you to get throat pain or throw up).

-When you do turn in for the night, elevate your head with an extra pillow, the Mayo Clinic recommends.
+When you do turn in for the night, elevate your head with an extra pillow, per the Mayo Clinic.
 And finally, ask your doctor about taking a heartburn medication if lifestyle changes aren't enough.

 5. It's a Vocal Cord Injury